Writing Chinese characters

 In some characters the small dot (dian) strokes are added last.
 A common character in Chinese is the possessive article de where the dot is drawn last of all.
 This is not a general rule, in some cases a dot is drawn first.

-Don't forget that there are exceptions to these general rules.
-For some characters you just have to learn the order of strokes for that particular character.
+Don't forget that there are exceptions to these general rules; for these characters you just have to remember the order of strokes for that particular character.

 See also